rust-lang/rust/doc/tutorial.md

 borrowed pointers, which may point to any memory, and whose lifetimes are governed by the call stack.

-Rust also has an unsafe pointer, written `*T`, which is a completely unchecked pointer type only used in unsafe code (and thus, in typical Rust code, very rarely).

 All pointer types can be dereferenced with the `*` unary operator.

 ## Shared boxes